aashishrajdev/urbaneyes/README.md

-# UrbanEye - Camera Management System
+# UrbanEye - Camera Geolocation System

 A simple web application for managing surveillance cameras across a city.